Dsuvia is a tablet that would be used in hospital settings only. Some experts say it will fuel the opioid addiction crisis.

 AcelRx applied for a new drug status with the FDA in 2016 and received an official response in October 2017, the same month the opioid crisis was declared a public health emergency.

-The Centers for Disease Control and Prevention (CDC) reports there were more than 42,000 opioid overdose deaths in 2016.
+The Centers for Disease Control and Prevention (CDC) there were more than 42,000 opioid overdose deaths in 2016.
 That was two-thirds of all drug overdose deaths that year.

 Because the United States is in the midst of an opioid addiction epidemic, some medical experts argue the FDA shouldn’t be approving a stronger and easier to digest opioid.
 This includes the chair of its own advisory committee dealing with opioids.